Chikahoki Falls, Otter Hole, and a 360° view from Wyanokie High Point, including NYC on a clear day.

 Hike Directions:

-0.4 – At the trail kiosk (“Richard N Warner Kiosk”,) start following Hewitt-Butler (BLUE).
+0.4 – At the trail kiosk (“Richard N Warner Kiosk”,) continue following PURPLE/BLACK (High Point Spur) [GREEN (Den) starts to the right, which will be the return route].

 Scamper over bare rocks on the way to Wyanokie High Point.